REPUBLIC OF SAN MARINO

 The country takes its name from Marinus.
 He was a stonemason from a Roman colony on the island of Rab.
 After the Diocletianic persecution following his Christian sermons, he escaped from Rimini to the nearby Mount Titano.
-There, he built a small church and founded what is now the city and the state of San Marino.
-The Republic was officially founded on 3 September 301.
+There, he built a small church and founded what is now the state of San Marino.
+The country was officially founded on the 3rd September 301.
 The Papacy recognised its independence in 1631.
 San Marino relentlessly reminds everyone of the fact that it is a sovereign state.
 You can see it at every corner around the City of San Marino.

 The country’s economy mainly relies on finance, industry, services and tourism.
-In terms of GDP (per capita), it is among the wealthiest countries in the world, with a figure comparable to Denmark.
+In terms of GDP (per capita), it’s among the wealthiest countries in the world, with a figure comparable to Denmark.
 San Marino is not a member of the European Union and the Eurozone, but it uses Euro as its currency.
 San Marino is the third smallest country in Europe.
 Only Vatican City and Monaco are smaller.
 It is also the fifth smallest country in the world.
 The highest point in the country is the summit of Mount Titano, 749m above the sea level.
 From this point, views of the surrounding area are spectacular.

 CITY OF SAN MARINO

-I have already been to San Marino.
+I’ve already been to San Marino.
 I went there for the first time in 2002, then in 2009 and 2012.
-Anyhow, during my most recent two week stay in Italy in August 2018, I took the opportunity to once again visit this beautiful city.
-I was in Riccione and from there, it took approximately 30 minutes by car.
+However, during my most recent two week stay in Italy in August 2018, I took the opportunity to once again visit this beautiful city.
+I was in Riccione and, from there, it took approximately 30 minutes by car.
 A motorway connects San Marino and Rimini and the journey was very fast and easy.